akanevrc/JewelShader/Assets/akanevrc/JewelShader/README_en.txt

 [ Usage ]
-It is necessary for this shader works correctly, required to bake normals into a cubemap and set it to a material.
+It is necessary for this shader works correctly, required to bake normals into a cubemap and apply the generated material to the target mesh.
 The way to do it is like this...

 1. Place in the scene the prefab that will be in following path.